Healthy Homes Assessment Roseneath

 Roseneath Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Roseneath and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required throughout Roseneath and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable to your rental home.
+• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

-• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes